sassoftware/sas-container-recipes/docs/wiki/System-Requirements.md

 For a programming-only deployment, an administrative user is the only type of user that can log on to the CAS Server Monitor user interface in order to manage CAS settings.
 Therefore, a CAS administrator must be configured when the Docker image is launched.
 You can define a user account for the CAS administrator by specifying a user name for the CASENV_ADMIN_USER variable.

-For programming-only deployments, the CAS Administrator Account must have a valid host account.
-To support this requirement, SAS provides the addons/auth-demo and addons/auth-sssd addons that enable you to configure the running container to have valid host accounts.
+For programming-only deployments, the CAS administrator must have a valid host account.
+To support this requirement, SAS provides the auth-demo and auth-sssd addons that enable you to configure the running container to have valid host accounts.

 **Note:** For more information about the authentication addons, see [Host Authentication](Pre-build-Tasks#host-authentication).